wencolani/wencolani.github.io/_posts/2017-09-24-VimCommand.markdown

 date: 2017-09-24 15:32:24.000000000 +09:00
 ---

-learning book: file:///Users/zhangwen/Downloads/vim-1.0.pdf
-current stage: Chapter 3 --- page 59

-vimtutor --- an interactive tutorial in UNIX version vim
+`vimtutor` --- an interactive tutorial in UNIX version vim

 ## under the normal mode:
 * `i` --- insert mode: insert a character before the character under the cursor